-This guidance paper deals specifically with questions about preemption of state PBM laws under the Employee Retirement Income Security Act of 1974 (ERISA), which regulates employee benefit plans.
+This guidance document deals specifically with questions about preemption of state PBM laws under the Employee Retirement Income Security Act of 1974 (ERISA), which regulates employee benefit plans.
 It does not address potential preemption by other federal laws such as those governing the Medicare Part D prescription drug program.

 The leading Supreme Court case on this subject is Rutledge v.
-PCMA, decided in 2020, which held that an Arkansas PBM law was not preempted by ERISA.
-Per Rutledge, ERISA does not preempt state regulations that merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage.
+PCMA, decided in 2020, which held that an Arkansas PBM law, Act 900 of 2015, was not preempted by ERISA.
+Per Rutledge, ERISA does not preempt state regulations that “merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage.”
 However, Rutledge did not conclusively resolve all questions about the permissible scope of state PBM regulation, so there continue to be disputes over how the principles analyzed in Rutledge apply to PBM laws that include different types of provisions.
 There have been two recent ERISA preemption decisions by federal Courts of Appeals that reached opposing conclusions.
 The Eighth Circuit upheld North Dakota’s law while the Tenth Circuit struck down parts of Oklahoma’s law.

-This paper provides some guidance related to ERISA preemption by undertaking an analysis of the different types of state PBM laws and considering how appellate courts have applied the reasoning in Rutledge to those laws.

 II.
 ERISA Preemption

-The Employee Retirement Income Security Act of 1974 is a complex and comprehensive statute that federalizes the law of employee benefits.
-ERISA establishes a comprehensive regulatory framework for employee pension benefit plans and also preempts most state laws relating to private-sector “employee welfare benefit plans,” a broad category that includes nearly all employer-sponsored and union-sponsored health plans.
+The Employee Retirement Income Security Act of 1974 (ERISA) is a complex and comprehensive statute that federalizes the law of employee benefits.
+ERISA establishes a comprehensive regulatory framework for employee benefit plans and also preempts most state laws relating to private-sector pension plans and “ welfare benefit plans,” a broad category that includes nearly all employer-sponsored and union-sponsored health plans.
 However, ERISA does not preempt state insurance law.
-ERISA’s “saving clause” for any state law that “regulates insurance” gives states broad authority to regulate PBMs administering state regulated insurance policies, including fully-insured employee health plans.
+ERISA’s “savings clause” acts as a limited exception to ERISA’s broad preemption provision for any state law that “regulates insurance.”
+Under the “savings clause” states may only regulate PBMs to the extent they administer benefits for fully-insured employee health plans purchased by an employer.

-Although ERISA’s saving clause does not entirely foreclose the possibility of preemption challenges to insurance-specific PBM laws, the focus of recent preemption litigation has been state laws that apply broadly to the PBM industry.
-Many states have, chosen to address PBM issues through pharmacy regulation rather than insurance regulation because the majority of consumers do not get their medications through state-regulated insurance policies.
+ERISA’s saving clause does not entirely foreclose the possibility of preemption challenges to insurance-specific PBM laws.
+The “saving clause” is limited by ERISA’s “deemer clause,” which prohibits states from “deeming” a self-funded employee benefit plan to be an insurer as means to assert state authority to regulate the employee benefit plan .

+The focus of recent preemption litigation has been state laws that apply broadly to the PBM industry, including with respect to PBMs acting on behalf of self-insured, ERISA-covered plans.
+Many states have chosen to address PBM issues through pharmacy regulation rather than insurance regulation because the majority of consumers do not get their medications through state-regulated insurance policies.
 In particular, almost 2/3 of people with coverage through their employer are covered by self-insured health plans not regulated by state insurance law.

-At a high level, when a state contemplates applying a particular regulatory measure to PBMs contracted with self-insured employers, the question policymakers must consider is whether that measure is a permissible exercise of the state’s general powers to regulate the pharmaceutical industry, or whether it encroaches on the exclusive federal power to regulate the employer’s health benefit plan.
+At a high level, when a state contemplates applying a particular regulatory measure to PBMs contracted with self-insured employers, the question policymakers must consider is whether that measure is a permissible exercise of the state’s general powers to regulate PBMs, or whether it encroaches on the exclusive federal power to regulate the employer’s health benefit plan.
 Under ERISA, if a state PBM law “may now or hereafter relate to any employee benefit plan” and is not a law “which regulates insurance,” that law is preempted.

 As the case law discussed below illustrates, it is not a simple task to decide whether a particular provision of state law “relates”, within the meaning of ERISA, to a state-regulated PBM or to its self-insured, federally-protected client.
+It should be noted that, in the cases below, the courts decisions did not consider the “saving clause” or “deemer clause.”